JulietteArchambeau/HeightPinpinClonapin/scripts_DRYAD/README.md

 ### Intermediate files

+#### Climatic similarity matrices

+**File `VarCovMatSites.csv`**: covariance matrix describing the climatic similarity among test sites during the year preceding the measurements (Figure S6).

+**File `VarCovMatProvenancesP1.csv`**: covariance matrix describing the climatic similarity among provenances over the period 1901 to 2009 (Figure S9).

+The climatic similarity matrices are calculated in the script `3_CreateClimaticSimilarityMatrices.R` and are then used in models *M3* to *M6*.

 #### Gene pool-specific GRMs

+**Files `GRM_AX.csv`**

-**Files `GRM_AX.csv`, with *X* being the gene pool number.**
+with *X* being the gene pool ID:

+  - 1 for Northern Africa
+  - 2 for Corsica
+  - 3 for Central Spain
+  - 4 for the Atlantic part of France
+  - 5 for the Atlantic part of the Iberian peninsula
+  - 6 for South-eastern Spain

-The gene pool-specific genomic relationship matrices (GRM) are calculated in the script `2_CalculateGenePoolSpecificGRM.R` and are then used when fitting *model M5*.
+The gene pool-specific genomic relationship matrices (GRM) are calculated in the script `4_CalculateGenePoolSpecificGRM.R` and are then used when fitting *model M5*.

+#### Counts of height-associated positive-effect alleles (PEAs)

+**File `CountPEAs.csv`**

+Meaning of the columns:

+  1. `clon`: Clone (i.e. genotype) ID.
+  2. `count_all_350`: PEA counts based on the BVSR run over the five common gardens (i.e. see file `height_all_sites_res.mcmc.txt`).
+  3. `count_fratl_350`: PEA counts based on the BVSR run over the Iberian Atlantic common gardens (Asturias and Portugal) (i.e. see `height_iberian_atlantic_res.mcmc.txt`).
+  4. `count_ibatl_350`: PEA counts based on the BVSR run over in the French Atlantic common garden (Bordeaux) (i.e. see `height_french_atlantic_res.mcmc.txt`).
+  5. `count_med_350`:  PEA counts based on the BVSR run over the the Mediterranean common gardens (Madrid and Cáceres)(i.e. see `height_mediterranean_res.mcmc.txt`).

+The count of global and regional PEAs (gPEAs and rPEAs, respectively) are calculated in the script `5_CalculateCountsPEAs.R` and are then used in models *M7*, *M8*, *M11* and *M12*.

+#### Test datasets of the three partitions

+**Files `TestP1prepared.csv`, `TestP2prepared.csv` and `TestP3prepared.csv`:** test datasets of the P1, P2 and P3 partitions, respectively.

+Meaning of the columns:

+  - *Columns 1 to 21.* same columns as in the file `HeightClimateSoilData_33121obs_25variables.csv`.
+  - *Columns 22 to 27.* same columns as the columns `Q1`, `Q2`, `Q3`, `Q4`, `Q5` and  `Q6` of the file `HeightClimateSoilData_33121obs_25variables.csv`.
+  - *Columns 28 to 32.* same columns as in the file `HeightClimateSoilData_33121obs_25variables.csv`.
+  - *Column 33.* `age.sc`: tree age scaled based on the variance and mean of the train dataset of the corresponding partition.
+  - *Columns 34 to 45.* `Q1` to `Q6` and `clon1` to `clon6`: columns required to estimate one varying intercept for each gene pool based on the gene pool-specific GRMs in the *brms* R package.
+  - *Column 46.* `site_age`: column for the varying intercept associated with the covariance matrix describing the climatic similarity among test sites during the year preceding the measurements.
+  - *Column 47.* `prov_clim`: column for the varying intercept associated with the covariance matrix describing the climatic similarity among provenances over the period 1901 to 2009.
+  - *Columns 48 to 51.* same columns as in the file `CountPEAs.csv`.
+  - *Column 52.* `rPEA`: counts of regional PEAs.
+  - *Column 53.* `rPEA.sc`: counts of regional PEAs scaled based on the variance and mean of the train dataset of the corresponding partition.
+  - *Column 54.* `gPEA.sc`: counts of global PEAs scaled based on the variance and mean of the train dataset of the corresponding partition.
+  - *Columns 55 to 61.* climatic variables (describing the climate at the location of the test sites and provenances) scaled based on the variance and mean of the train dataset of the corresponding partition.

+The test datasets of the three partitions are formatted in the script `9_PrepareTestDatasetsForModelEvalutation.R`.

 ## Scripts in Zenodo

 Available in the following *zenodo* repository:

-The code included in the present *zenodo* repository was run on *R version 3.6.3* and *RStudio version 1.1.463* and constitutes the code necessary to replicate the analyses of the present Am Nat paper.
+The code included in the present *zenodo* repository was run on *R version 3.6.3* and *RStudio version 1.1.463* and constitutes the code necessary to replicate the analyses of the present study.

 Here is what the different scripts are for: